stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

   - elementId: ''
     colors: colors-f
     title: Who are you?
-    text: |
+    text: >
-      We like to peel back your onion to create the best brand awareness.
+      We like to peel back your onion to create the best brand recognition and awareness possible for you and your clients or customers.
     actions:
       - type: Button
         label: Sign Up